- Principal Investigator:

-- Identify key approaches to CDS development for colorectal cancer screening at two VHA Medical Center sites and two nationally recognized non-VHA sites to obtain effective CDS integration into clinical workflow.
+- Identify key approaches to CDS development for colorectal cancer screening at two VA Medical Center sites and two nationally recognized non-VA sites to obtain effective CDS integration into clinical workflow.
+(Achieved)

-Despite each site using different EMRs and CDS, the project team found that barriers encountered were similar.
-These barriers included: a lack of coordination among "outside" exam results, primary care, and specialty care; poor data organization and presentation; omission of provider and patient education in the decision support tool; lack of interface flexibility; the need for technological enhancements; unclear role assignments; organizational issues; and a disconnect between decision support and quality reporting.
+Impact and Findings: EMR and CDS systems differed across the sites.
+Despite design differences, there were common generalizable barriers, including: 1) lack of coordination among "outside" exam results, primary care, and specialty care; 2) poor data organization and presentation; 3) omission of provider and patient education in the decision support tool; 4) lack of interface flexibility; 5) the need for technological enhancements; 6) unclear role assignments; 7) organizational issues; and 8) disconnect between decision support and quality reporting.

 Design enhancements to the VA's existing colorectal cancer screening clinical reminder positively impacted aspects of usability and workflow integration, but not workload.
 The qualitative analysis revealed broad participant support for the design enhancements and specific suggestions for improving them further.
 This type of lab-based human-factors evaluation of CDS and other informatics tools is critical for testing design changes prior to implementation.

 Overall, the team found that identifying effective strategies in the design, implementation, and integration of CDS into workflow is crucial for effective cognitive support.
 Despite the use of several different health systems, barriers were quite consistent.
 Effective design and integration of new technologies requires mindful iteration.
 There is a need for new CDS prototypes that: 1) improve data organization and presentation; 2) integrate outside results; and 3) provide just-in time education and cognitive support.
 Designing and testing prototypes using these features may help inform the next generation of cognitive support.